wiljohnston/portfolio-2021/src/pages/index.md

     learnedList:
       - item: "Making 3D models with Blender"
       - item: "3D for the web with three.js"
-      - item: "Doing things differently helps"
+      - item: "How important it is to do things differently"
     demoLink: https://wil-portfolio-2019.netlify.app/projects/robothouse-funhouse/
 ---